microsoft/fast/sites/website/versioned_docs/version-legacy/integrations/rollup.md

 }
 ```

-Running `npm run build` in the terminal will build our application into the `dist` folder, allowing us to run it locally or deploy it.
+- `npm run build`: running this command in the terminal will build our application into the `dist` folder, allowing us to run it locally or deploy it.

-Running `npm run dev` does the same as `build`, except it will keep a process running that rebuilds our app whenever our source files change.
+- `npm run dev`: running this command in the terminal does the same as `build`, except it will keep a process running that rebuilds our app whenever our source files change.
 Rollup will watch our entrypoint `main.ts` and any files that get imported from there.

 To complete our setup, we need to add an `index.html` file to the root of our project.
 We'll start with some basic content as follows: